 Call or text 905-317-9966

-- Naloxone is also available free of charge at many community pharmacies.
-To find a pharmacy near you, phone ConnexOntario helpline: 1-800-565-8603 or visit www.ontario.ca/naloxone.
+Naloxone is also available free of charge at many community pharmacies.
+You can also call ConnexOntario helpline: 1-800-565-8603 or visit www.ontario.ca/naloxone.

-- Find aout more about Canada's Good Samaritan Drug Overdose Act.
+- Find out more about Canada's Good Samaritan Drug Overdose Act.

 - Date modified: